 Perhaps you might be uncomfortable getting up earlier to make your meals.

 Maybe you might be uncomfortable performing workouts that kick the tar out of you.

-But if doing things that make you uncomfortable are going to make you better than what are you waiting for?
+But if doing things that make you uncomfortable are going to make you better, what are you waiting for?
 Greatness requires a sacrifice.

-Get comfortable with being uncomfortable and I guarantee that your growth as a person will be stupendous.
-Step out of your comfort zone and do something that scares you.
+Get comfortable being uncomfortable, and I guarantee that your growth as a person will be stupendous.
+It’s time to step out of your comfort zone and do something that scares you.